littlebee/basic_bot/docs/Installation Guides/setup_on_pi_bookworm.md

 ## Use picamera2 instead of opencv if using ribbon cable camera

-OpenCV camera capture will NOT work on Debian Bookworm with a ribbon cable camera.
+As of Feb 7, 2025, OpenCV camera capture [will NOT work on Debian Bookworm with a ribbon cable camera](https://github.com/opencv/opencv/issues/21653).

 You must either use a USB camera or use the `basic_bot.commons.camera_picamera` module.